 About the project

-AfriKids is looking at issues surrounding SCP in order to address how to drive down the problem.
+AfriKids is looking at issues surrounding the spirit child phenomenon (SCP) in order to address how to drive down the problem.

 Training and awareness campaigns on child rights and healthcare will be run in local communities.
 Technical and financial support will also be provided for the concoction men and for families and women’s groups, while there will also be greater engagement between the various community groups and government health and education facilities for children associated with SCP.
 This culturally sensitive project will also focus on empowering women within the affected communities, helping them to work directly with key male decision makers.